Brocton, NY

 About Brocton, NY

-Brocton is a small community in New York with a population of 1,368 residents.
-The median household income is $52,500 per year, which is near the national average.
-The median age in Brocton is 35.8 years.
+Brocton is a small town located in New York with a population of 1,368 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,500 per year, which is 30% below the national median of $75,149.
+The median age of 35.8 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Brocton, NY